How to Create an Effective Cybersecurity Budget in 2024

 Need help planning your cybersecurity strategy?

-Recent research suggests that businesses allocate approximately 11% of their IT budgets to security expenditures.
-However, this varies depending on factors like the size and complexity of an organization and the business’s specific cybersecurity needs.
-The percentage also varies across sectors: Technology – 13.3%, Healthcare – 13.3%, Business services – 13.2%, Consumer goods and Services – 9.7%, Financial services – 9.6%, Manufacturing – 6.1%, Retail – 6.0%.
+According to recent studies, businesses typically allocate around 11% of their IT budgets to security expenses.
+This percentage varies based on the organization's size, complexity, and specific cybersecurity requirements.
+Industry-specific allocations are: Technology – 13.3%, Healthcare – 13.3%, Business Services – 13.2%, Consumer Goods and Services – 9.7%, Financial Services – 9.6%, Manufacturing – 6.1%, and Retail – 6.0%.

 Yes.
 A report released in late 2023 found that 80% of business and technology executives surveyed worldwide anticipated increasing their organization's cybersecurity budget for 2024.
 Additionally, Gartner forecasts a 14.3% rise in global spending on security and risk management.